nabsul/k8s-ecr-login-renew/README.md

 The following sections describe step-by-step how to set the cron job up and test it.
-You should be able to use the `example/service-account.yml` and `example/deploy.yml` files as-is for testing purposes, but you'll need to fill in you registry's URL before using `example/pod.yml`.
+You should be able to use the `example/service-account.yml` and `example/deploy.yml` files as-is for testing purposes, but you'll need to fill in your registry's URL before using `example/pod.yml`.

 ### Create an ECR Instance